 All students are expected to report to classes on time.
 Students should be prepared with the materials required for every class.
-Students who arrive at school after 8:30 a.m. must check in with the office.
-Students who arrive after 8:15 will be marked tardy (unless they are arriving by bus).
-Chronic tardiness may result in having privileges revoked, withdrawal from co-curricular activities or student leadership positions, not receiving course credit or loss of financial aid.
+Students who arrive at school after 8:25 must check in with the office.
+Students who arrive late will be marked tardy.
+Chronic tardiness can result in a disciplinary or academic response, including, but not limited to, loss of credit.
+As noted above, attendance may be taken into consideration when making awards for financial assistance.